terrier-org/terrier-core/doc/quickstart_experiments.md

 Using Terrier
 -------------

 Terrier has a number of in-built commands.
 All of these can be accessed through the in-built `terrier` commandline script.
-While In Terrier's home directory, type `bin/terrier` to see the available commands.
+While in Terrier's home directory, type `bin/terrier` to see the available commands:

+	$ bin/terrier
+	Terrier version 5.1-SNAPSHOT
+	No command specified.
+You must specify a command.
+	Popular commands:
+		batchevaluate	evaluate all run result files in the results directory batchindexing	allows a static collection of documents to be indexed batchretrieval	performs a batch retrieval "run" over a set of queries help		provides a list of available commands interactive	runs an interactive querying session on the commandline

+	All possible commands:
+		batchevaluate	evaluate all run result files in the results directory batchindexing	allows a static collection of documents to be indexed batchretrieval	performs a batch retrieval "run" over a set of queries help		provides a list of available commands http		runs a simple JSP webserver, to serve results indexstats	display the statistics of an index indexutil	utilities for displaying the content of an index interactive	runs an interactive querying session on the commandline inverted2direct	makes a direct index from a disk index with only an inverted index jforests	runs the Jforests LambdaMART LTR implementation recompress	allows an inverted index to be recompressed, changing compression rest-singleindex	starts a HTTP REST server to serve a single index showdocument	displays the contents of a document structuremerger	merges 2 disk indices
+		trec_eval	runs the NIST standard trec_eval tool

+	See 'terrier help <command>' to read about a specific command.

 ### Batch Indexing and Retrieval using Terrier